 - 1. Written specifications will be prepared and provided to vendors. - 2.
 Each vendor will be contacted and given an opportunity to provide a price quote on the same specifications.
 A minimum of two vendors shall be contacted. - 3.
-The price quotes will receive appropriate confidentiality before award. - State Agency.
-5. Quotes will be awarded by .
-Quotes awarded will be to the lowest and best quote based upon quality, service availability, price, and/or . will be responsible for documentation of records to show selection of vendor, reasons for selection, names of all vendors, price quotes, from each vendor, and written specifications.
+The price quotes will receive appropriate confidentiality before award. - 4.
+If using USDA funding for the purchase, the Institution will seek prior approval from the State Agency. - 5.
+Quotes will be awarded by .
+Quotes awarded will be to the lowest and best quote based upon quality, service availability, price, and/or . - 6.
+The will be responsible for documentation of records to show selection of vendor, reasons for selection, names of all vendors, price quotes, from each vendor, and written specifications. - 7.
+The will be responsible for documentation that the actual product specified is received.